peregilk/north-t5/templates/README.md

 license: apache-2.0
 ---

-The North-T5-models are a set of Norwegian sequence-to-sequence-models.
+The North-T5-models are a set of Norwegian and Scandinavian sequence-to-sequence-models.
 It builds upon the flexible [T5](https://github.com/google-research/text-to-text-transfer-transformer) and [T5X](https://github.com/google-research/t5x) and can be used for a variety of NLP tasks ranging from classification to translation.

 ##MODELS##